Medical Disclaimer

 There are different kinds of anxiety, and many of them have physical signs that can be upsetting.
 Some of these are:

-• Panic or anxiety attacks.
+- Anxiety or panic attacks can occur.
 A rush of adrenaline is often what makes the sudden and strong physical signs of a panic attack worse.
 People who take propranolol for anxiety or panic attacks may notice that the attacks aren’t as bad or last as long because it lessens the effects of adrenaline.

-• Social anxiety.
-For people with social anxiety, being around other people or even just thinking about them can be too much, which can cause a lot of physical signs.
-When used to treat social anxiety, the drug propranolol can help control these reactions, making social situations more easy and stress-free.
+- Social anxiety.
+Being around other people or even just thinking about them can be overwhelming for people with social anxiety, leading to a variety of physical signs.
+When used to treat social anxiety, the drug propranolol can help control these reactions, making social situations easier and stress-free.

-Propranolol can help with the physical effects of worry, but it is very important to use it along with other types of therapy, such as cognitive-behavioral therapy or coaching.
+Propranolol can help with the physical effects of worry, but it is critical to use it along with other types of therapy, such as cognitive-behavioral therapy or coaching.
 Taking such a broad view of the problem helps with both the mental and emotional parts of worry.

 How much propranolol to take for anxiety